omgnetwork/elixir-omg/docs/fee_design.md

 ### Fee rules upgrade/change

-The fee rules are not implemented in the smart contracts but by the Child Chain, which sets the fee rules, and the Watcher, which informs users about the fee rules.
-Also, the fee transaction verification part is not bound to the logic of the fee rules.
-Fee rules come into force at the time the Child Chain processes transactions.
-A transaction not following the fee rules is rejected.
+The Child Chain sets the fee rules, while the Watcher informs users about the fee rules.
+The fee rules are enforced by the Child Chain during the transaction processing.
+Any transaction not following the fee rules is rejected.
+Note that the fee transaction verification part is not bound to the logic of the fee rules.
 Find more details on transaction verification in the design section.

 As a result, fee rules updates are done by changing the logic of how the Child Chain service would accept/reject an incoming transaction and how Watcher/wallet update the logic to follow the new fee rule when generating transaction.